Ivan Dokić

-Ivan Dokić (Иван Докић; born 25 March 2000) is a Serbian professional footballer who plays as a goalkeeper for Greek Super League 2 club Almopos Aridea.
+Ivan Dokić (Иван Докић; born 25 March 2000) is a Serbian professional footballer who plays as a goalkeeper for Moldovan Liga club Zimbru Chișinău.

 Club career

 Spartak Subotica

 Born in Novi Sad, Dokić started playing football at the age of 4.
 After he spent a period with FK Srbobran, Dokić moved to Spartak Subotica where he passed through the categories.
 He signed a scholarship contract with the club in 2016, being licensed with the first team for the 2017–18 Serbian SuperLiga season.
 Dokić made his senior debut for Spartak Subotica in the last season fixture under coach Andrey Chernyshov, replacing Miloš Ostojić in 58 minute of the match against OFK Bačka, played on 21 May 2017.
 In summer 2017, Dokić moved on a half-season loan deal to Bačka 1901.

 International career

 Dokić was called into the Serbia national under-16 football team squad in 2016, making an appearance, in matches against Montenegro at the memorial tournament dedicated to Miljan Miljanić.
 He also made his debut for Serbian U17 national level in a friendly match against Kazakhstan, played on 26 July 2016.